RomanLut/hx-esp32-cam-fpv/README.md

 **esp32cam** and **esp32s3sence** boards come with the **OV2640** sensor by default.

-The sweet spot settings for this camera seems to be 800x600 resolution with jpeg quality varying in range 8…63 (lower is better).
+The sweet spot settings for this camera seems to be 800x600 resolution with JPEG compression level in range 8…63 (lower is better).
 30 fps is achieved.
-Additionaly, custom 16:9 mode 800x456 is implemented.
+Additionaly, custom 16:9 modes 640x360 and 800x456 are implemented.
 Personally I like 800x456 because 16:9 looks more "digital" :)

-Another option is 640x480 and 640x356, which can have better JPEG compression level set per frame, but lucks pixel details and thus have not benefit over 800x600.
+Another options are 640x480 and 640x356, which can have better JPEG compression level set per frame, but luck pixel details and thus do not benefit over 800x600.

-Any resolution lower then 640x356, despite high frame rate (60fps and 320x240), is useless in my opinion due to luck of details.
+Any resolution lower then 640x360, despite high frame rate (60fps with 320x240), is useless in my opinion due to luck of details.

-ov2640 can capture 1280x720 at 13 FPS.
+**ov2640** can capture 1280x720 at 13 FPS.
 Image looks Ok, but FPS is definitely is lower then acceptable level.

 **OV5640**

 **OV5640** supports the same resolutions and offers the same FPS thanks to binning support, but also have much better light sensivity, brightness and contrast.
-It also has higher pixel rate and supports 1280x720 30fps (which can be received by esp32s3 only thanks to 2x maximum DMA speed).
+It also has higher pixel rate and supports 1280x720 30fps (which can be received by **esp32s3** only thanks to 2x maximum DMA speed).

 **TODO: check ov5640 1280x720 36MBit performance**